Chalte Chalte (1976 film): Plot

-Geeta and a young man are in love and want to marry.
-Unfortunately the young man tragically dies, leaving behind a devastated and shocked Geeta, who eventually loses her senses and is confined to a mental hospital.
+Geeta and a young man are in love and want to get married.
+Tragically, the young man dies, leaving Geeta devastated and in shock, who eventually loses her senses and is confined to a mental hospital.
 Years later, Geeta recovers and is discharged, only to find that the man she thought was dead is still alive, calls himself Ravi, and is in love with a lovely young woman named Asha.
 Unable to deal with this, Geeta decides to make Ravi her own.
-When she fails, she is re-confined in the mental hospital.
+However, when her attempts fail, she is re-confined in the mental hospital.
 Ravi decides to travel abroad, leaving Asha alone.
-It is then Geeta escapes, gains entry into the house, and tries to do away with Asha, who she believes is the real cause of why her lover has lost interest in her.
-Geeta tries to kill Asha but is ultimately killed by falling off the roof.
+Geeta escapes and gains entry into the house, intending to eliminate Asha, whom she blames for Ravi losing interest in her.
+Geeta tries to kill Asha, which ultimately leads to her own death when she falls off the roof.

-The film ends with Ravi consoling Asha.
-The background music 'Chalte Chalte' plays.
+The film ends with Ravi consoling Asha, while the background music "Chalte Chalte" plays.